Mailu/Mailu/docs/database.rst

 From Mailu 1.9, Mailu has a :ref:`cli command (link) <config-export>` for exporting and importing the complete Mailu configuration.
 Using this tool it is very easy to switch what database back-end is used for Mailu.
-Unfortunately roundcube does not have a tool for exporting/importing roundcube configuration.
+Unfortunately roundcube does not have a tool for exporting/importing its configuration.
 This means it is not possible to switch the database back-end used by roundcube using out of box tools.

 To switch to a different database back-end: